sqitchers/sqitch.org/content/about.md

 Iterative development
 ---------------------

-Up until you tag and release your application, you can modify your change deployment scripts as often as you like.
-They’re not locked in just because they’ve been committed to your VCS.
+Up until you [tag](/docs/manual/sqitch-tag/) and [release] your application, you can modify your change deployment scripts as often as you like.
+They're not locked in just because they've been committed to your VCS.
 This allows you to take an iterative approach to developing your database schema.
 Or, better, you can do test-driven database development.

+  [tag]: /docs/manual/sqitch-tag/ "Sqitch commands: tag"
+  [release]: /docs/manual/sqitch-bundle/ "Sqitch commands: bundle"

 {{% /section %}}